 Pastor / Church Planter - Barcelona, Spain

-Jairo became an elder of Evangelical Church of Grace in February of 2010.
+Jairo became an elder of La Iglesia Evangélica de Gracia (the Evangelical Church of Grace) in February of 2010.
 He and his co-pastor, David Barceló, share the ministry responsibilities of this growing church.
-In addition, there are several different needy churches and groups of believers scattered throughout the region that Jairo is actively working to strengthen and train.
+In addition, there are several needy churches and small groups of believers scattered throughout the region that Jairo is actively working to strengthen and train.

 Testimony of Conversion

-When I was born, my parents had already had a long history in the Christian life.
-We attended a large church.
-In my childhood, I remember that my mother was a Sunday school teacher.
-My father lived very busy in his work as he was running a small industry related to food products.
-My mother was also busy at home and working with other sisters to visit women's programs in the church choir (she had a very good singing voice), and as a Sunday school teacher.
-I do not remember ever hearing my father preach, but instead he liked to give Bible studies.
-At home, however, our devotional life was poor.
-I remember my father praying "in tongues" and that was a bit strange because he was always repeating the same words that I could not understand, and it even scared me.
+When I was born, my parents already had a long history in the Christian life.
+We attended a large church, and my mother was a Sunday school teacher.
+My father was always very busy in his work, and my mother was busy at home or at church — the choir (she had a very good singing voice) and the Sunday school.
+I do not remember ever hearing my father preach, but he did teach the Bible in the church.
+At home, our devotional life was poor.
+I remember my father praying "in tongues," and that was a bit strange because he was always repeating the same words that I could not understand.
+It even scared me.

-In short, I can say that I grew up in a very active ‘church’ environment, but that in my close family environment, I did not have much access to my parents.
+In short, I can say that I grew up in a very active ‘church’ environment, but I did not have much access to my parents.
 I only remember two occasions when my father had some meaningful gospel conversation with me, and in both cases, it was during my adolescence.
-One of them to tell me a dream I had had in which I looked like I was lost, and in the other to warn me of the dangers of meeting with unbelieving friends.
-On the other hand, my mother was very hard with us.
+In one of his dreams, he said that I looked like I was lost, and in the another, he saw me in danger of meeting with unbelieving friends.
+My mother was very hard with us.
 She was the one who led the discipline at home.

-So I grew up, attending churches but not understanding the gospel.
-When I finished high school, I still attended church but more because of the custom and because I did not want to contradict my parents.
+So, I grew up attending churches, but not understanding the gospel.
+When I finished high school, I still attended church but mostly because of custom and because I did not want to contradict my parents.
 My interest changed when I met the woman who is now my wife (Ruth), who was attending another church.
-My parents did not insist that I continue to accompany them to their church, so I decided to go with them some Sundays, but on Saturdays I went to the other church.
+My parents did not insist that I continue to accompany them to their church, so I decided to go with them on Sundays and go to Ruth’s church on Saturdays.

+When it came time to start my university studies, I decided to go to another city far away.
+During my first vacation, I came home and started a dating relationship with Ruth.
+After six months, I wanted to be baptized, and so, I asked the pastor to baptize me.
 I lived as if in two waters.
-One that led me to want to be faithful to the Lord and another that made me depart from him.
-It was always a very strong internal struggle.
-I knew that I offended the Lord because I lived like my roommates, but then I tried to appease Him by doing good works when I was in my parents' house and in the church.
+One in which I wanted to be faithful to the Lord and the other that made me depart from Him.
+There was always a very strong internal struggle.
+I knew that I offended the Lord because I lived like my roommates, but then I would try to appease Him by doing good works when I was in my parents' house and in the church.

-It was on one of these trips home when the Spirit of the Lord put a true conviction of sin in my heart.
-I remember that it was one night that I understood my situation of spiritual misery and I cried before the Lord bitterly.
+It was on one of my trips home from the university when the Spirit of the Lord put a true conviction of sin in my heart.
+I remember that one night when I understood my spiritual misery and cried bitterly before the Lord.
 However, it was not until later that I realized that the Lord had forgiven me.
 It was two different moments, but in the end, it was the very work of God bringing conviction of my need for Him.
-I still did not understand all the truths of the gospel, but I knew I was His son, and that He forgave me!
+I still did not understand all the truths of the gospel, but I knew that I was God’s child and that He had forgiven me!

-A year after finishing my engineering studies, I married Ruth and decided to live in the capital and began attending another church.
-It was a young church and we soon joined and began to develop ministries among teenagers.
+A year after finishing my engineering studies, I married Ruth and decided to live in the capital.
+We joined another young church and began to develop ministries among teenagers.
 Thus, from the beginning of our married life, we have always been linked to churches wherever we have lived.